 The Statement of Purpose is submitted within your online application (max 500 words).

 Note: Because the online application will time out after one hour, we recommend that you compose your statement of purpose in advance in Word to check for spelling, grammar and word count, and then paste it into the online application.

 Download an unofficial transcript from your Student Centre.

 Click here for a step-by-step guide to access your unofficial transcript.

 Complete and sign both forms, and submit your forms and transcripts by email to email@example.com.

 Interview with the Instructor

-After your complete application has been received and reviewed by the instructors, you will be contacted by Dr. Darren Sjogren to schedule an interview.
+After your complete application has been received and reviewed by the instructors, you will be contacted by Dr. Aaron Williams to schedule an interview.
 Please watch your UCalgary email account and expect to be contacted within several business days of submitting all your documents to the Group Study Team.
 You can prepare for your interview by reviewing the interview questions provided here.

 Swim Assessment for Snorkeling

 The snorkeling activities have been specifically chosen to support your academic learning in this program.
 We encourage all students to participate if they are able.
 If you are unable to participate in the snorkeling component of this program, you will be able to participate in an alternate land-based activity.